ArdenJ/calendar/README.md

 ## Getting Started

 The setup is currently a little fiddly.
-After cloning the repo, open the project and run 'npm i' in the root directory.
-Then cd into the client and run npm i again.
-THEN:
+After cloning the repo, open the project and install dependencies in the root and client.
+Then:

 First terminal: